AdobeDocs/workfront.it-IT/help/quicksilver/manage-work/requests/create-requests/enable-email-issues-into-projects.md

    >This was the case previously, but it's not working this way anymore, since August 2022: * Emails forwarded to this email address are not added as issues to the project in&nbsp;Workfront.
 Only emails created from this email address are added as issues.
    -->

-1. (Facoltativo) Seleziona la **Inoltra tutti i problemi che non vengono inviati tramite e-mail**, quindi inserisci un indirizzo e-mail di inoltro nella casella qui sotto.
+1. (Facoltativo) Seleziona **Inoltra tutti i problemi che non vengono inviati tramite e-mail**, quindi inserisci un indirizzo e-mail di inoltro nella casella qui sotto.

    Questo indirizzo e-mail riceve informazioni sulle e-mail che non sono state inviate al progetto.